fridge-dev/blog/posts/2022-04-28-named-bool.md

 let client = my_client::connect_tls("github.com");
 ```

-In practice, I have found this can situationally work well, but there will still be times where either there are too many bool params resulting in a combinatorial amount of methods or it simply doesn't make logical sense to split into multiple methods.
+In practice, I have found this can situationally work well, but there will inevitably be situations where either there are too many bool params resulting in a combinatorial amount of methods or it doesn't make logical sense to split into multiple methods.

 ### Named boolean enum types